rtyler/brokenco.de/_posts/2018-09-27-choosing-dependencies-with-the-right-stuff.md

-I am by no means zealous about fixing the plugin issues in the Jenkins ecosystem, but I am zealous about fixing the experience users encounter with Jenkins overall.
+I am by no means zealous about fixing the plugin issues in the Jenkins ecosystem specifically.
+It is not the area of the project which I love to hack on.
+I am zealous however about fixing the experience users encounter with Jenkins overall.
 As of today, I see the plugin ecosystem as the biggest double-edged sword we have to contend with in the project.
 Through our plugin ecosystem users can extend Jenkins to meet all sorts of disparate needs.